richardjy/FPE/index.md

 - Select which overlays to show - most are self-explanatory.
 'Keep GPX' determines whether to clear (default) or keep any existing GPX tracks when a new GPX is either imported or exported.

 ### Technology
 FPE is based on [Leaflet](https://leafletjs.com/), an open-source library for interactive maps.
 Various additional Leaflet plugins and javascript libraries are used, details of which can be found in the source code.
 Maps are based on [OpenStreetMap](www.openstreetmap.org) (OSM).
 Many thanks for those who contribute and make their work available for others to build upon.
 Project and web pages are hosted on GitHub (see here for [issues list](https://github.com/richardjy/FPE/issues)).
-This project is licensed under the terms of the MIT license."
+This project is licensed under the terms of the MIT license.

 <br>
 © Richard Young 2020.